BijanGURUNG/Analyzing_ADS-B_and_OnboardGPS_Data/README.md

 # ADS-B and Onboard GPS Technologies in Spatial Monitoring of Overflights

-## Comparing the aircraft surveillance data (air tour data) recorded by ADS-B data logger and Onboard navigation (GPS) technologies in Denali National Park and Reserve, Alaska
+## Comparing the aircraft surveillance data (air tour data) recorded by ADS-B data logger and Onboard navigation (GPS) technologies

 Aviation Authorities have been employing different technologies for aircraft monitoring or surveillance.
 The three main types of aircraft surveillance technologies are: